AlcoholRehabHelp Logo

 • Order blood tests

-If you have a reaction while out in public, it is important to assess the situation and treat it accordingly.
-Lie down if possible and contact a healthcare professional as soon as possible, even if it does not seem to be life-threatening.
+If you react in public, assess the situation and treat it accordingly.
+Lie down if possible and contact a healthcare professional, even if it is not life-threatening.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.